cloudcaptainai/helium_flutter/README.md

 ## Presenting Paywalls

-There are several ways to present Helium paywalls in your Flutter app:
+There are two ways to show a Helium paywall in your Flutter app:

 ### Via Direct Method Call